gerardmortel/db2/README.md

 The purpose of this repo is to install the DB2 operator and create a DB2 database on OpenShift on IBM Fyre.

 # Prerequisites
-1. OpenShift cluster on Fyre
+1. OpenShift cluster on Fyre or Techzone
 2. NFS Storage (For Fyre, try https://github.com/gerardmortel/nfs-storage-for-fyre)
 3. Entitlement key https://myibm.ibm.com/products-services/containerlibrary